shakeel-faiz/FF/09Sep-25/03-cfg-mame.md

 ## What is a CFG file?

 CFG file is an XML keyboard configuration file used by MAME arcade video game emulators.
-Tt is a crucial component for customizing the keyboard controls and hotkeys to suit a player's preferences.
+It is a crucial component for customizing the keyboard controls and hotkeys to suit a player's preferences.
 These files store mappings and settings that determine how the keyboard interacts with the emulator while playing a game.
 By editing this file, users can tailor their gaming experience by assigning specific keyboard keys to actions within the game, such as coin insertion, start, movement, and various other functions.

 ## MAME Configuration File